Back to Blog

 Introduction

-ChatGPT, integrated with OpenAI's DALL-E, represents one of the most significant milestones in this evolution.
-This tool has democratized access to visual creation, allowing marketing professionals, content creators, entrepreneurs, and enthusiasts to materialize their visual ideas quickly and efficiently.
-According to OpenAI data, more than 2 million images are generated daily through their platforms, demonstrating the massive impact of this technology.
+ChatGPT, integrated with OpenAI's DALL-E, represents one of the most important milestones in this evolution.
+This tool has democratized access to visual creation, allowing marketing professionals, content creators, and entrepreneurs to materialize their visual ideas quickly and efficiently.

 However, there's a fundamental problem that prevents most people from leveraging the full potential of this tool: the lack of knowledge about how to create efficient prompts.
-Many users become frustrated with generic, imprecise, or completely different results from what they imagined, simply because they don't master the correct techniques for communicating with AI.

 The main benefits of mastering this skill include: